WolframRhodium/VapourSynth-BM3DCUDA/README.md

 bm3dcuda[_rtc].BM3D(clip clip[, clip ref=None, float[] sigma=3.0, int[] block_step=8, int[] bm_range=9, int radius=0, int[] ps_num=2, int[] ps_range=4, bint chroma=False, int device_id=0, bool fast=True, int extractor_exp=0])
 ```

-- clip:<br />
+- clip:

     The input clip.
 Must be of 32 bit float format.
 Each plane is denoised separately if `chroma` is set to `False`.

-- ref:<br />
+- ref:

     The reference clip.
-Must be of the same format, width, height, number of frames as `clip`.<br />
+Must be of the same format, width, height, number of frames as `clip`.

-    Used in block-matching and as the reference in empirical Wiener filtering, i.e. `bm3d.Final / bm3d.VFinal`.
+    Used in block-matching and as the reference in empirical Wiener filtering, i.e. `bm3d.Final` / `bm3d.VFinal`.

-- sigma:<br />
+- sigma:
-    The strength of denoising for each plane.<br />
+    The strength of denoising for each plane.

-    The strength is similar (but not strictly equal) as `VapourSynth-BM3D` due to differences in implementation. (coefficient normalization is not implemented, for example)<br />
+    The strength is similar (but not strictly equal) as `VapourSynth-BM3D` due to differences in implementation. (coefficient normalization is not implemented, for example)

     Default `[3,3,3]`.

-- block_step, bm_range, radius, ps_num, ps_range:<br />
+- block_step, bm_range, radius, ps_num, ps_range:

-    Same as those in `VapourSynth-BM3D`.<br />
+    Same as those in `VapourSynth-BM3D`.

-    If `chroma` is set to `True`, only the first value is in effect.<br />
+    If `chroma` is set to `True`, only the first value is in effect.

-    Otherwise an array of values may be specified for each plane.
+    Otherwise an array of values may be specified for each plane (except `radius`)`.

-- chroma:<br />
+- chroma:

-    CBM3D algorithm. `clip` must be of `YUV444PS` format.<br />
+    CBM3D algorithm. `clip` must be of `YUV444PS` format.

     Y channel is used in block-matching of chroma channels.

     Default `False`.

-- device_id:<br />
+- device_id:

-    Set GPU to be used.<br />
+    Set GPU to be used.

     Default `0`.

-- fast:<br />
+- fast:

-    Multi-threaded copy between CPU and GPU at the expense of 4x memory consumption.<br />
+    Multi-threaded copy between CPU and GPU at the expense of 4x memory consumption.

     Default `True`.

-- extractor_exp: <br />
+- extractor_exp:

-    Used for deterministic (bitwise) output.<br />
+    Used for deterministic (bitwise) output.

     [Pre-rounding](https://ieeexplore.ieee.org/document/6545904) is employed for associative floating-point summation.

-    The value should be a positive integer not less than 3, and may need to be higher depending on the source video and filter parameters.<br />
+    The value should be a positive integer not less than 3, and may need to be higher depending on the source video and filter parameters.

     Default `0`. (non-determinism)

 ## Notes